Lordbooker/linux-g13-driver/README.md

     ![alt text](docs/image2.png)

+* for easier use, put the driver to your 'Autostart' Option in your distro. the driver has hotplug capabilty and its waiting for a new connection in the backround.

-* else without UDEV-Rule Installation
+* else without UDEV-Rule Installation ('Autostart' is not possible without UDEV-Rule set)
     ```bash
     sudo -E ./G13-Linux-Driver
     ```